-Designers love to whine about new logos and this ID for Subway isn’t immune to that fact.
-Well, I would like to take this opportunity to whine about Subway’s old logo.
+Designers love to whine about new logos and this ID for Subway isn’t immune to that.
+Well, I would like to take this opportunity to complain about Subway’s old logo.

 Since 2002 the Subway ID has taken an italicized direction, echoing NASCAR and anything with a gratuitous “dynamic” approach.
 I imagine it went something like “it represents a subway and subways move and are fast like our sandwiches!”
 Logos need not bark like a dog.